 (9) Return the engine to Stage 1, and follow the stabilization procedure for BSFC measurement with BL oil.

 (10) Compare total fuel consumption between BLB1 and BLB2.
 The percentage delta between BLB1 and BLB2 shall fall within (–0.20 to +0.40) %.
 If total fuel consumption percentage delta falls outside of these values, conduct BLB3 by repeating steps 1 through 9.
 If the percentage delta between BLB2 and BLB3 exceeds (–0.20 to +0.40) %, investigate potential cause and restart test at BLB1.
+Suggest STATS Group review following Precision Matrix.

 11.6.2.3 Double Flush From BL Oil to Test Oil—This procedure removes the previous oil and is performed when flushing from BL oil to test oil.
 This double flush is accomplished as follows: